Why do people hate themselves?

 One can try to replace unhelpful thoughts and focus on benevolent thoughts.
 It can also help build self-worth and self-esteem.

-We can also influence self-hatred through our behavior by taking good care of ourselves, accept, and bring positive effects to our thoughts.
+We can also influence self-hatred through our behavior by taking good care of ourselves, accepting, and bringing positive effects to our thoughts.

 Who hates whom here?

 Another approach you can use to overcome self-hatred is to rethink yourself radically.

 Think about the question: Who hates whom here?